-6 Fundamental Principles You MUST Know for Google AdWords
+6 Fundamental Principles You MUST Know for Google Ads

-If you want to advertise online with Google AdWords, then you must know how it works first.
-Google AdWords is the most popular platform for online advertising.
+If you want to advertise online with Google Ads, then you must know how it works first.
+Google Ads is the most popular platform for online advertising.

 1. Quality Score